Particle Dynamics Around the Black String: Particles Around Black String

 \section{Particles Around Black String}

-In this section, we will be studying the motion of a charged particle in the background of a black string space-time.
-This can be obtained by adding an extra compact spatial dimension $\omega$ to the Schwarzschild space-time.
+In this section, we study how a massive particle moves around a static black string space-time.
+This metric obtains by adding an extra infinite spatial dimension $\omega$ to the Schwarzschild space-time and the resulting space-time is axially symmetric.